rajputshekhar2022-spec/alarmclock/Statement.md

 ## Problem Statement:

-People often forget important tasks, meetings, or reminders since they don't have a straightforward and quick way to set alarms.
-Many reminder applications on the market are complex, requiring access to the internet or complex setup.
+Many people forget important tasks and daily routines due to the absence of an easy and quick reminder system.
+Most alarm applications are either overly complicated or require an internet connection or installation.

-This requires a simple, offline, and user-friendly alarm system that offers users the ability to set multiple alerts and have timely notifications without any extra dependencies.
+This project is a minimal, offline, and user-friendly alarm clock developed using Python and Tkinter.

 ---